sburtner/mat259_w19/assignment1.md

 ```
 > 32

 Thirty two out of 287 maps have no `callNumber`, which is essentially the "address" of the item.
-How would one find these in the library?
+But how would one find these in the library?

 ### RQ4: What subjects do the maps have?

 ** *Why am I asking this?* ** RQ3 makes me wonder what the available maps are even about.
-We can first figure out how many distinct subjects there are, but it would also be cool to know what the top 20 subjects.
+We can first figure out how many distinct subjects there are, but it would also be cool to know what are the top 20 subjects.

 ```sql
 SELECT COUNT(DISTINCT subject.subject)